In the Main Menu, click Lists, Procedure Codes, Fee Scheds.

 - Use Global Fees: Set whether the fee schedule will only allow a single (global) fee per procedure, or allow provider and/or clinic-specific fees.

 - Checked: Only allow a single fee per procedure.

 - Unchecked: Allow provider and/or clinic specific fees per procedure.
 This box can only be changed when the logged-on user has the Provider Fee Edit permission and, if Clinics is turned on, Headquarters is selected in the main menu.
-See Provider and Clinic-Specific Procedure Fees to enter fees.
+See Fee Override for Provider or Clinic to enter fees.

 - Click OK to save.

 Clean Up Allowed

 This button is only visible to users with the Security Admin security permission.
 Use it to delete out of network fee schedules that are not being used or are attached to hidden insurance plans.
 It is sometimes useful if you have used the Blue Book feature.

 Check Ins Plan Fee Schedules